RavinduWanasinghe0524/TrueTrace/noise_variance_explanation.md

 # Explanation of the Noise Variance Detector

-This document explains the mathematics and logic behind the `NoiseVarianceDetector` module in DocuVerify Pro.
+This document explains the mathematics and logic behind the `NoiseVarianceDetector` module in TrueTrace.

 ## 1. Goal: Detecting Splicing and Tampering